vaibhav369/image-colorization/README.md

 ### Description

 There are two IPython notebooks in the project :- image-colorization.ipynb and image-colorization-tester.ipynb.
 Both are nearly identical.
 I myself use the first to train the model.
 However, for testing and checking how the trained models respond, I go to the second one.
+You will notice that the jupyter notebooks start with importing google.colab.
+That is because the project was done on google colab, which is a fantastic resource created by google for practitioners like me.
+However, if someone wishes to do the project at their local machine, they can always go ahead without the first and second code blocks in the notebook.

 ### Future Plans for Work